 Plenty of homeowners out there pride themselves on keeping and caring for their own house.
 Some folks love to do all their own landscaping, all their own painting, or even build their own decks and lawn pieces.
 Plus, all of us like to save a few bucks.
 However, when it comes to dealing with your roof, there’s just no good excuse for doing things on your own.
 Too often are homeowners severely injured by failing to practice proper roofing safety.
 There are several things that can go disastrously wrong with DIY roofing projects.
-Here are some of the biggest reasons you should call a certified roofing contractor in Lincoln to handle your roofing issues for you.
+Here are some of the biggest reasons you should call a certified roofing contractor to handle your roofing issues for you.

 Expertise, Equipment and Materials